mikelma/craftium/craftium-readme.md

 ### Building from source

-> **macOS:** craftium also builds and runs natively on macOS (rendering in a visible window).
+> **macOS:** craftium also builds and runs natively on macOS (rendering to a hidden window).
 See the [installation docs](https://craftium.readthedocs.io/en/latest/installation/#macos) for the Homebrew-based steps.

 First, clone craftium using the `--recurse-submodules` flag (**important**: the flag fetches submodules needed by the library) and `cd` into the project's main directory: